EHRI/EHRI-NER/README.md

 (hu), Dutch (nl), Polish (pl), Slovak (sk), and Yiddish (yi).

+### Annotation format
+Each word has been put on a separate line and there is an empty line after each sentence.

+The annotations follow the conll2003 format (IOB).

+### Entity Classes
+PER
+LOC
+ORG
+DATE
+CAMP
+GHETTO

 - **Curated by:** EHRI
 - **Funded by:** European Commission call H2020-INFRAIA-2018–2020.
 Grant agreement ID 871111.
 DOI 10.3030/871111.
 - **Shared by:** Dermentzi, M. & Scheithauer, H.